 So what’s the point?

 That goes for Facebook too, despite it being much more family oriented, in my use anyway.
 I don’t doubt that my family wants the best for me and maybe they wouldn’t mind keeping tabs on me more, but it hasn’t really been the case.

 Do I sound like an ungrateful brat yet?
 I get it, I lack enough years to know that everyone’s lives are way too “busy” to actually have meaningful relationships with your own family — maybe it’s you who’s reading this and wishing I would just get real.

 I was extremely thankful for everyone who attended my graduation party last month and I couldn’t believe the financial support I was gifted from so many people.
 But, as I opened those cards, I felt a longing for experiences with those people.
 If some of them had taken me out to dinner or to walk around the mall or go-karting or to a sporting event or sat down for a conversation or anything at any point during the last 18 years then said, “alright punk, that was your graduation gift, now go get a job,” then maybe even stayed in touch thereafter?
 I would’ve been so cool with that.

-I find it so sad that we think we’re all so ultra-connected when we’ve actually shifted so far from what matters.
+I find it so sad that we think we’re all so ultra-connected but have actually shifted so far from what matters.
 I’d argue that social media is at the root of this mistake on the part of humankind.